Tolsi/trout/two-round-ecdsa/README.md

 The prover executes in variable-time, raising the question of side-channel analysis.
 The underlying `class-groups` library is variable to the backend not only to experiment with different backends, yet so a *constant-time* backend may be used.
-One should be implemented, with the prover migrated, before this is deployed to any security-sensitive environment.
+One should be specified before this is deployed to any security-sensitive environment.

 Currently, elements of the class group are always of the class group with discriminant $\delta_p$.
 Some elements can be left in the class group with discriminant $\delta_k$, shortening them ~10%.